 7.1 General

-FPL and the Customer agree that all work performed by either Party that may reasonably be expected to affect the other Party shall be performed in accordance with Good Utility Practice and all applicable laws, regulations, and other requirements pertaining to the safety of persons or property.
+FPL and the Customer agree that all work performed by either Party that may reasonably be expected to affect the other Party shall be performed in accordance with Good Utility Practice and all Applicable Laws.
 A Party performing work within the boundaries of the other Party's facilities must abide by the safety rules applicable to the site.
+Parties shall exchange said rules no later than thirty [30] days following the Operation Date.

 7.2 Environmental Releases

-Each Party shall notify the other Party, first orally and then in writing, of the release of any Hazardous Substances, any asbestos or lead abatement activities, or any type of remediation activities, each of which may reasonably be expected to affect the other Party, as soon as possible but not later than twenty-four (24) hours after the Party becomes aware of the occurrence, and shall promptly furnish to the other Party copies of any reports filed with any governmental agencies addressing such events.
+Each Party shall notify the other Party, first orally and then in writing, of the release of any Hazardous Substances, any asbestos or lead abatement activities, or any type of remediation activities that may reasonably be expected to affect the other Party, as soon as possible but not later than twenty-four (24) hours after the Party becomes aware of the occurrence, and shall promptly furnish to the other Party copies of any reports filed with any Governmental Authority addressing such events.

 ARTICLE 8.
 MODIFICATIONS, CONSTRUCTION, AND SYSTEM UPGRADES